How to Treat Hemorrhoids

 Exercise Regularly

-Regular physical activity helps stimulate normal bowel function and reduces constipation.
+Regular physical activity stimulates bowel function and reduces constipation.
+Moderate exercises such as walking or light aerobic activity are helpful.

 Medications for Hemorrhoids

-When lifestyle changes are not enough, medications may help relieve symptoms.
+When lifestyle changes are insufficient, medications may relieve symptoms.

 Topical Creams and Ointments

-Hemorrhoid creams may help relieve itching and inflammation.
+Creams may relieve itching and inflammation.
+Common ingredients include:

 Suppositories

-Suppositories are medications inserted into the rectum to treat internal hemorrhoids.
+Suppositories are inserted into the rectum to treat internal hemorrhoids and reduce swelling.

 Pain Relief Medications